 This french network exposed their passwords while giving an interview.

 Here is a list you can check about the biggest data leaks.

 Where should I report a data breach?

-In general, you must report the data breach to all the affected customers, and to a responsible entity that may differ by country.
+In general, you must report the data breach to all the affected customers, and to a responsible entity of your country.

-All the European countries must have a responsible authority to cover these incidents.
+All European countries must have a responsible authority to cover these incidents.